2022 Sacramento shooting: Victims

 On the same day as the shooting, the five treated overnight at Sutter were discharged, and, the following day, two of the four treated at UC Davis were discharged.

 Investigation

 Immediately after the shooting, police closed the area bounded by 9th, 13th, L, and J Streets, and called for the public to avoid the area.

 The police later appealed to the public for help in identifying the people involved in the shooting.
 The ATF was called in to assist the Sacramento Police Department in the investigation.
 Police recovered two handguns from the scene, one stolen, and confirmed there were multiple shooters.
 The streets were reopened the day after the shooting.
-Police recovered 114 used bullet shells at the crime scene, and identified several buildings and vehicles that were hit with bullets.
+Police recovered 114 spent cartridges at the crime scene, and identified several buildings and vehicles that were hit with bullets.

 On April 4, three suspects were apprehended throughout the day: